Elering/estfeed-datahub-docs/eng/12-metering-data.md

 - Open suppliers, named suppliers and portfolio providers can scan metering data changes using the `data-distribution/search` service.
 - Authorised users can request metering data using the `search` service.

+### legalConsent

+Both physical and legal persons can grant access rights to data through the client portal.
+The rules are described in [Role-based access rights](03.01-role-based-access-rights.md).

+Physical person data can only be queried when the client has given access rights through the client portal.
+For legal persons and organizations there is an alternative workflow where the legal person or organization gives access outside the system.
+In this case the right has to be given in written form and the open supplier needs to be able to prove it exists.

+In this case Open Supplier can add `"legalConsent": true` to `search` service.
+This allows metering data to be requested for any metering point, as long as the customer that has grid agreement is a legal person or organization.

+> [!CAUTION]
+> It is only allowed to use `"legalConsent": true` when open supplier has customer's written authorization to request data.
+Legitimate usage of this service is monitored.

 ### Observation time type